Viewing O365's Global Exchange Online Protection Quarantining Excel Files

 The Office 365 Global Exchange Online Protection (EOP) recognizes .xlsx files as malware.
 This may sometimes affect the deliverability of phishing templates with Excel file attachments in KnowBe4's simulated phishing tests.

-The result is that Global EOP quarantines the email before it can get to the Malware filter or user-accessible quarantine.
+When you send an email with an Excel file, the Global EOP quarantines that email before it can get to the Malware filter or user-accessible quarantine.

-To see this Global EOP quarantine action being applied to these emails, you can view the Office 365 Message Trace area.
-To do so, follow the steps below.
+To find this Global EOP quarantine action being applied to these emails, follow the steps below:

 - Log in to your Office 365 Exchange admin center.

 - Under the mail flow option, click on message trace.